bablat/unlock/README.md

 1. Push notification is sent
 1. I connect and enter the correct password
 1. Encrypted LUKS volume is mounted
-1. Syncthing can now begin sharing this folder over the OpenVPN interface
+1. Syncthing can now begin synchonizing this folder over the OpenVPN interface

 Very cheap setup, at the price of an external USB HDD and a RPi.